MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 ![Login](documentation/Login_view.png)

-Everyone is a  _customer_ by default.
+Everyone starts as a  _customer_ by default.
 Next sections describes how this can be changed.

 #### User Permissions and Account Management